-SPST 495 Seminar in Sport and Performance Studies
+SPST 495 Seminar in Athletics Communication

-Is the capstone course for students completing any of the sport and performance majors.
-The students engage in an in-depth research study or practicum that links their general course work, their specialized training and their clinical experience.
+This is the capstone course for students completing the athletics communication major.
+The students engage in an in-depth research study that links their general course work, their specialized training and their clinical experience.
 Topics are selected in consultation with the supervising faculty member.
-Prerequisite: Permission of the department chair.
+Prerequisite: Permission of instructor.